Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Results

-For generic NKMs, however, there exist $p_a+p_b$ imaginary gap solutions, and a more sophisticated graphical treatment is necessary.
-This is why while biorthogonal arguments from Ref.~\onlinecite{kunst2018biorthogonal} can produce similar results in the Hopf link example, they will be inconclusive in generic nodal systems where $p_a,p_b>1$, such that multiple roots exist for $a(z,\bold k_\parallel)$ and $b(z,\bold k_\parallel)$.
-For instance, the Trefoil NKM has $8$ imaginary gap solutions, and it is the intersection between the 4th (yellow) and 5th (brown) imaginary gap solutions (bands) (Fig.~{\ref{fig:XX2}c) that demarcates the $\hat e_2$ surface state boundaries (Fig.~1 and \ref{fig:XX3}).
 In this picture, the (cyan) sea level at $\log|z|=0$ keeps track of Bloch states with real $k_\perp=-i\log z$, with the intersections (blue dashed ``beaches") of the sea level with the bands giving rather unremarkable surface projections of the bulk NLs.
 In particular, the true shapes of the ``islands'' are given by their base boundaries i.e. intersection trenches exposed at low tide (tidal boundaries).
 This perspective suggests that it is the $\log|z|$ band intersections that are of decisive significance.
 Physically, this is indeed plausible: non-reciprocal similarity transforms can rescale\cite{yao2018edge,PhysRevLett.123.016805} $z=e^{ik_\perp}$, leading to ``tides'' or fluctuations of the sea level, but doing so will not affect the OBC spectrum which should be invariant under such basis transforms~\cite{PhysRevB.99.201103}.
 As such, we call the topological surface states of non-Hermitian NKMs ``tidal'' states, in analogy to the well-known ``drumhead'' states that stretch across what we call the ``beaches''.
 Our formalism also trivially holds for Hermitian systems, in which the intersection trenches (tidal boundaries) are pinned to $\log |z|=0$, and hence coincide with the beaches.